joanmiespada/TrustworthinessManifesto/README.md

 # Software Engineering Trustworthiness Manifesto

-The purpose of this manifesto is to describe the main areas where a software engineering team can rely on creating a trustful environment with all teammates and stakeholders.
+The purpose of this manifesto is to describe the main areas where a software engineering team can rely on **creating a trustful environment with all teammates and stakeholders**.

 ### Why?

 Trust is essential for software engineering teams' success.
-Without trust, it is really painful to reach team achievements.
-The team will have neither commitment nor results nor friendship.
+Without trust, it is harrowing to reach team achievements.
+So, the team will have neither commitment nor results nor friendship.
 Indeed, it is almost impossible to build anything to be delivered in production.

-Trust is our team's cornerstone and the first thing to lose.
+> Trust is our team's cornerstone and the first thing to lose.

 ### What?

 This guideline pursues the objective of spotlighting techniques, methods and tools to keep the trust as high as possible during the software engineering team journey.

-Trust is something that needs to be fed daily.
+> Trust is something that needs to be fed daily.
 Not for what we’re saying but for what we’re doing.

 ### How?

-It’s a guideline, neither a strict process to follow nor vague recommendations.
-It’s a compilation of several topics that will help every engineering team daily.
+**It’s a guideline, neither a strict process to follow nor vague recommendations.
+It’s a compilation of several topics that will help every engineering team daily.**